 If you do everything right and the weather holds, there’s a good chance you’re going to be selling thousands of dollars of product.
 Knowing how to efficiently process those payments, handle cash and keep records of what you’re selling is key to your bottom line.

-In the next installment of our series, we’ll talk about how to choose a payment processing and cash handling method that works best for your situation.
+In the next installment of our series Getting Paid: How To Make a Budget, Accept Payments and Manage Cash, we’ll talk about how to choose a payment processing and cash handling method that works best for your situation.